 If even someone as collegial as Graham couldn’t hold his tongue anymore, it was a sign to every person watching that this was real.
 It was raw.
 It was the truth of a dire situation.

 While the media rushed to turn it into a racial issue by asserting that their outbursts were just “old white men” privilege, I firmly believe that a majority of Americans saw it differently.
 They aren’t stupid.

 Prof. Ford went out there and fumbled around.
 She couldn’t answer basic questions.
 She claimed to be an expert on human memory but then claimed (multiple times) to not understand basic phrases such as “on your behalf.”
 She couldn’t remember when she hired counsel.
 She lied about her fear of flying.
 She could give no date, time, place, how she got there, or how she got home in relation to her testimony.
 Every piece of evidence was against her.

-Contrary to many opinions I’m reading, I do no think appearing scared makes you credible.
-Her awkwardness and emotion could have just as easily been from a fear of the cameras as it was proof she was telling the truth.
+Contrary to many opinions I’m reading, I do no think appearing scared makes you look credible.
+Her awkwardness and emotion could of just as easily been fear of lying in front of the cameras as it was proof she was telling the truth.
 In the end, facts must outweigh emotion and every fact was on Judge Kavanaugh’s side.

 Was yesterday embarrassing?
 You bet it was.
 Was it a tragedy?
 In the sense that we got to that point, absolutely.

 Did it need to happen?
 You bet it did.